 - 3.5 Clause 16 of the Bill seeks to amend section 23 of the Act.
 Section 23(1)(a) of the Act permits attorneys to practise as incorporated companies.
 Section 8(3) of the Companies Act, 2008 (Act No. 71 of 2008) (the "Companies Act"), prohibits any association of persons from carrying on any business that has for its objects the acquisition of gain unless it is registered under the Act.
 Section 8(2) of the Companies Act defines a profit company, amongst others, as a personal liability company if it meets the criteria for a private company and its memorandum of incorporation states that it is a personal liability company.
 A private company is defined in section 8(2)(b) of the Companies Act as a company that is not state-owned and its memorandum of incorporation prohibits it from offering any of its securities to the public and restricts the transferability of its securities.
 Therefore, an incorporated company as provided for in the Act is not recognised by the Companies Act.
 The proposed amendment contained in clause 16 does away with the requirement that the memorandum of incorporation of a practice registered as a company must state that all past and present directors of the company shall be jointly and severally liable for its debts and liabilities and ensures that such a practice is registered as a personal liability company. - 3.6 Furthermore, section 23(1)(c) of the Act provides that the name of an incorporated firm of attorneys can only consist of the names of former or current directors of that firm.
 According to the LNSP, some of the largest firms in its jurisdiction have entered into arrangements with overseas firms, in terms of which the name of the foreign firm is used as a trade name.
 This arrangement is in conflict with the provisions of section 23(1)(c) as the overseas firms do not have past or current directors in the local firm.
-However, the LSNP (and the profession, nationally) is of the view that use of the name of the foreign firm as a trade name by local firms is justified since it allows their members to gain experience and compete in the global arena.
-This amendment, also contained in clause 16, will allow the council of a law society to approve the use of any name as a trade name, and could include the name of an overseas law firm. - 3.7 In terms of the Companies Act, the word "membership" is only used in the context of a not for profit company or close corporation.
+However, the LSNP (and the profession, nationally) are of the view that use of the name of the foreign firm as a trade name by local firms is justified since it allows their members to gain experience and compete in the global arena.
+This amendment, also contained in clause 16, will allow the council of a law society to approve the use of any name as a trade name, and could include the name of an overseas law firm.
+The amendment also requires that the law society must, when considering the application for the use of a trade name, do so in accordance with the rules of the particular law society. - 3.7 In terms of the Companies Act, the word "membership" is only used in the context of a not for profit company or close corporation.
 The Act uses the term "member" instead of a "shareholder".
-Subsections (7) and (9) of section 23 of the Act are amended in order to reflect the correct terminology, and subsections (5) and (6) are repealed as a consequential amendments. - 3.8 Clause 19 of the Bill seeks to amend section 49 of the Act.
-Section 49 of the Act requires any action against the Fund to be instituted in the High Court.
-Litigation in the High Court is expensive and if a matter can be brought in a lower court, which is less expensive than in the High Court, the question is raised why litigants should be forced to approach the High Court.
-Therefore, the proposed amendment in clause 19 will allow actions against the Fund to be brought in any court having jurisdiction and not necessarily in the High Court, as is currently the position. - 3.9 Clause 21 seeks to amend section 56 of the Act, which deals with the existing four provincial law societies.
-This clause provides for the continued existence of the four societies under their present names, namely the Law Society of the Cape of Good Hope, the Law Society of the Orange Free State, the Law Society of the Transvaal and the Natal Law Society.
-Clause 21, however, provides that these societies may, by resolution of their members, change the names of the societies.
+Subsections (7) and (9) of section 23 of the Act are amended in order to reflect the correct terminology, and subsections (5) and (6) are repealed as consequential amendments. - 3.8 Clause 19 of the Bill seeks to amend section 49 of the Act.
+Section 49 of the Act requires any action against the Fund to be instituted in a High Court.
+Litigation in the High Court is expensive and if a matter can be brought in a lower court, which is less expensive than in the High Court, the question is